quantumsnowball/settings/README.md

-# .config/.repo
+# .config/settings

 Quickly setup a new development linux machine.
-Most configs are stored in `.repo`, but some more advanced configs use their own repos.
+Most configs are stored in `settings`, but some more advanced configs use their own repos.

 # Install essentials